-Side-chargers are a great way to have a more unique AR and you’ll also probably never see another AR like yours at the range.
+And side-charging AR-15s are a great way to have a more unique AR.
+You’ll also probably never see another AR like yours at the range.

 Why Use a Side-Charging Upper?